THREE TIPS FOR MANAGING DIABETES

 Fortunately, if you have been diagnosed with type 2 diabetes, there is a lot that you can do to improve your health and reduce the likelihood of complications.
 While it is well known that a healthy diet and physical activity can improve diabetes symptoms, there are some things that can help that you might not be aware of.
-Dr.Trang Nguyen, Conroe Family Doctor, offers some tips to help you better manage your diabetes.
+Dr.Trang Nguyen, at Conroe Family Doctor and her Medical staff in Conroe, Texas offers some tips to help you better manage your diabetes.

 Individualized care is important when it comes to managing diabetes, according to the American Diabetes Association.
 Research supports treatment based on individual needs rather than a one-size-fits-all approach.
 Therefore, the first step in diabetes management is to discuss your symptoms and treatment options with your doctor.
 Your physician can give you tips and suggest lifestyle changes that are individualized to help you manage your diabetes.
 They can also refer you to a certified diabetes educator, a health professional who possess specialized knowledge in diabetes management.